Criticizing Pelosi, Pence launches White House into midterm fray

 Related: Trump talks unity, sows division in State of the Union

-Specifically, he targeted House Minority Leader Nancy Pelosi’s use of the word “crumbs” to describe $1,000 bonuses employees have been promised by companies, including NBC News-parent Comcast, in the wake of Trump’s signature tax cut law.
+Specifically, he targeted House Minority Leader Nancy Pelosi’s use of the word “crumbs” to describe $1,000 bonuses that some companies have promised employees, including NBC News-parent Comcast, in the wake of Trump’s signature tax cut law.

 “If you’re going to say $1,000 is ‘crumbs,’ you live in a different world than I do,” Pence said, adding that the comment shows Pelosi is “out of touch with the American people.”

-Earlier in the day, while touring a Worldwide Equipment Inc. facility in the state, he slammed West Virginia Democratic Sen. Joe Manchin, one of the most politically vulnerable Democrats in the country.
+Earlier in the day, while touring a Worldwide Equipment Inc. facility in the state, he slammed Sen. Joe Manchin of West Virginia, one of the most politically vulnerable Democrats in the country.

 “People of the Mountain State, you deserve to know, when it came to cutting your taxes, Joe voted no,” Pence said.
 “Joe voted no to giving working families more of your hard-earned money.
 Joe voted no on tax cuts for job creators.”